-To find out more about treatment at STAR Institute please complete the Adult Intake Form and schedule your complimentary Intake Session.
+To find out more about treatment at STAR Institute please complete the Adult Consultation Form.

 A growing body of scientific research suggests that the human brain remains capable of change and adaptation at any age.
 What this means for adults and older children with SPD is that they, too, can benefit from intervention for their sensory challenges.

 If you or an adult you know experience any of the following problems, occupational therapy intervention may be able to help:

 - Emotionally reactive to situations or events that seem overwhelming, and/or having difficulty identifying why you are upset or what caused you to react